Jiaheng Chen

 Hi!
-I am a third-year Ph.D. student in Computational and Applied Mathematics at the University of Chicago, where I am fortunate to be advised by Professor Daniel Sanz-Alonso.
-In 2022, I received my B.S. in Mathematics and Applied Mathematics from Zhiyuan College at Shanghai Jiao Tong University.
+I am a fourth-year Ph.D. student in Computational and Applied Mathematics at the University of Chicago, where I am fortunate to be advised by Professor Daniel Sanz-Alonso.
+Before coming to Chicago, I received my B.S. in Mathematics and Applied Mathematics from Shanghai Jiao Tong University in 2022.

-My research lies at the interface of applied and computational mathematics, statistics, and data science.
+My research lies at the interface of applied mathematics, statistics, and data science.
+I am broadly interested in the mathematical foundations of data science, uncertainty quantification, and scientific machine learning.
 A central theme of my work is integrating probabilistic analysis with statistical, learning, and algorithmic methodologies to address theoretical and computational challenges in data-centric applications.
-Recent topics of interest include (i) high-dimensional probability and statistics, (ii) Gaussian processes and kernel methods, (iii) scientific machine learning, and (iv) Monte Carlo methods and sampling.

 University of Chicago Teaching Assistant